 - The child cries and is exhaling or breathing out, not inhaling or breathing in.

-The only thing which calmed me was reading further…
+The only thing which calmed me down was reading further…

 - There is no treatment intervention that is needed, keeping the head down restores blood flow to the brain.

-- While considered by many to be “attention seeking” behavior, these spells are not intentional; they result from an involuntary reflex, and the child has no ability to control them.
+- While considered by many to be “attention-seeking” behaviour, these spells are not intentional; they result from an involuntary reflex, and the child has no ability to control them.

-- Sometimes these spells are linked with anemia so it’s always good to mention about iron deficiency to your baby’s Pediatrician to rule out any further problems.
+- Sometimes these spells are linked with anaemia so it’s always good to mention about iron deficiency to your baby’s Pediatrician to rule out any further problems.

 The pain or frustration causes the heart rate and blood pressure to change and triggers the loss of consciousness.
-Anemia may cause a child who has breath-holding spells to have more frequent episodes, but anemia is not the cause for the episodes.
+Anaemia may cause a child who has breath-holding spells to have more frequent episodes, but anaemia is not the cause of the episodes.

 Although breath-holding spells are frightening to watch, the child is not harmed by them and they do not cause any brain damage or result in epilepsy.

 We met our doctor, she asked us to get his Iron Studies blood test done.
-When we got the reports we were shocked to see the digits.
+When we got the reports we were shocked to see the results.

 Below is the snapshot of Nemit’s report.

-We were suggested to start Iron Syrup (Ferrous Sulphate) as it was clear from the report that low level of iron could have played a role in these spells.
-But our experience with the Iron supplement was not good as soon after the 1st Dose, Nemit suffered with a very bad case of stomach upset and diarrhea which took around 10 days to recover completely and he lost 2 Kgs weight.
+We were suggested to start Iron Syrup (Ferrous Sulphate) as it was clear from the report that a low level of iron could have played a role in these spells.
+But our experience with the Iron supplement was not good, soon after the 1st Dose Nemit suffered from a very bad case of stomach upset and diarrhoea which took him around 10 days to recover completely and he lost 2 Kgs weight.

-We went to the doc and this time she changed the Brand and again asked us to try giving it.
-As per the doc, there is no way to check which medicine will suit him apart from using hit and trial method.
+We went to the doctor and this time she changed the Brand and again asked us to try giving it.
+As per the doctor, there is no way to check which medicine will suit him apart from using hit and trial method.

-But we were too scared to again experiment with Nemit’s health, though we knew it was the best way to improve his iron levels, we dropped the idea of giving medicine directly and started introducing more of iron rich food in his diet.
-Since then there had been ‘No spells’ and we are considering the iron rich food to be the reason.
+But we were too scared to again experiment with Nemit’s health.
+Although we knew it was the best way to improve his iron levels, we dropped the idea of giving medicine directly and started introducing more of iron-rich food in his diet.
+Since then there had been ‘No spells’ and we are considering the iron-rich food to be the reason.

-ETA– I have a great news to share with you all, as you may have read above how Nemit experienced Breath Holding Spells and how his low Iron Levels played a major role in those freaking episodes.
-It was back in July when we started with a dose of Iron and apparently Nemit’s body rejected it resulting in severe case of indigestion.
-We were too scared to start with another medicine hence made few changes in his diet and incorporated lots of iron rich food in daily meals.
+ETA– I have great news to share with you all, as you may have read above how Nemit experienced Breath-Holding Spells and how his low Iron Levels played a major role in those freaking episodes.
+It was back in July when we started with a dose of Iron and apparently, Nemit’s body rejected it resulting in the severe case of indigestion.
+We were too scared to start with another medicine.
+Hence made few changes in his diet and incorporated lots of iron-rich food in his daily meals.

-We went for another blood test in the first week of September and were pleasantly surprised to see the reports, it was a miracle for us, without giving medicine we were able to bring Nemit’s iron levels in normal range.
-You can have a look at the above attached report.
+We went for another blood test in the first week of September and were pleasantly surprised to see the reports.
+It was a miracle for us, without giving medicine we were able to bring Nemit’s iron levels in the normal range.
+You can have a look at the above-attached report.

-Here, I want to advise parents not to panic in such a situation, it was my mother who wanted to start iron rich food in place of medicine and also asked us to again get the test done whereas our doc didn’t say anything for second test neither she gave us an option to avoid medicine.
+Here, I want to advise parents not to panic in such a situation.
+It was my mother who wanted to start iron-rich food in place of medicine.
+And she also asked us to again get the test done.
+Whereas our doc didn’t say anything for the second test neither she gave us an option to avoid medicine.
 Sometimes trusting your instinct also work wonders.

-Hope this information is helpful for new parents and they can be prepared in case situation like this happens.
+Hope this information is helpful for new parents and they can be prepared in case of such a situation.